Tuscany Chianti and Val D’Orcia by Motorhome

 This we could look down on from a pathway above, giving a perfect perspective of how this would have dominated the town with its 2000 spectators in situe.

 Again, Volterra is a rather touristy town.
-The crowds were drawn to a vintage Ferrari tour, that had parked up for lunch in the main Piazza.
-Italy seems to bring in the vintage car fanatics, this being one of several we’ve seen on this trip.
+The crowds were soon drawn to a vintage Ferrari tour, that had parked up for lunch in the main Piazza.
+Italy seems to bring in the vintage car fanatics, this being one of several we’ve seen on this trip and making a pleasant change to motorhomes!

-Our parking spot for the night from Volterra came at the little hamlet of Abbadia a Isola.
+Next, our parking spot for the night after leaving Volterra came at the little hamlet of Abbadia a Isola.

-Would you believe it, but this wasn’t actually a hilltop village!
+Would you believe it, but for the first time in ages, this wasn’t actually a hilltop village!
 Being on the Via Francigena pilgrim route, the next morning we chose to walk the 8km return section to Monteriggioni.

-It was so lovely to walk a part of the route, starting from the Abbey Isola, where many pilgrims stop for their overnight rest.
+It was so lovely to walk a part of this famous route, starting from the Abbey Isola, where many pilgrims stop for their overnight rest.
 It’s also a lovely building, no wonder so many pilgrims have passed thorough this spot over the centuries.

-This is a rather low key hilltop town in comparison to many of the others here in Tuscany.
+Yes, another town on top of a mound awaits!
+This one is a rather low-key hilltop town in comparison to many of the others here in Tuscany.

-It’s a walled town, like many here, with paved walkways within and the inevitable Piazza or square.
-Not to forget, the church bells, another symbol of Tuscan life!
+It’s a walled town and like many here, it has paved walkways and the inevitable Piazza or square that dominates each town in Tuscany!
+Not forgetting, those fabulous church bells, another true symbol of Tuscan life!

-We rather liked Monteriggioni, after stopping for a coffee, we walked back to the van at Abbadia a Isola before heading off to the rather bustling city of Siena.
+We rather liked Monteriggioni mainly because it was such a simple little place.
+After stopping for a coffee, we walked back to the campervan at Abbadia a Isola before heading off to the contrasting and rather more bustling city of Siena.

 To be truthful, after several weeks of historic cites and Italian medieval towns, we were getting a little bit “citied out”.